 The College’s preferred method of paying fees is by direct debit from a nominated credit card or bank account.
-Other options of payment available are BPay, Credit Card (MasterCard and Visa via the College website) and POSTbillpay (cash, cheques and EFTPOS at Australia Post branches).
-Please note the College’s Finance Department cannot process payments over the phone, nor will it accept cash payments, American Express or Diner’s Club cards.
+Other options of payment available are cheque, BPay, Credit Card (MasterCard, Visa and American Express via the College website).
+Please note the College’s Finance Department cannot process payments over the phone.
+Payment by credit card will attract a 1% surcharge.

 Late payment may incur an Administration Fee of $125.